hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250621562v2-floorplan-deepseek-fpds-a-multimodal-approach-to-floorplan-generatio.md

 ---
 layout: default
-title: FloorPlan-DeepSeek (FPDS): A multimodal approach to floorplan generation using vector-based next room prediction
+title: "FloorPlan-DeepSeek (FPDS): A multimodal approach to floorplan generation using vector-based next room prediction"
 ---

 # FloorPlan-DeepSeek (FPDS): A multimodal approach to floorplan generation using vector-based next room prediction